ichoosetoaccept/copier-uv-bleeding/docs/work.md

 The project is configured to use [direnv](https://direnv.net/).
 If direnv is loaded in your shell, allow it in the project with `direnv allow`.
-It will add the `scripts` folder to your PATH when you enter the repository (and remove it when you exit it).
-The `scripts` folder has a `make` Bash script in it: it will shadow any `make` command you have in your PATH (this is indented!).

-If you don't have or don't use direnv, you can still use the official `make` command, though you won't be able to pass arguments to some of the actions.
+The .envrc file doesn't add anything to PATH anymore since we use poe for all tasks.

-In the rest of the documentation, we will use `make` commands, but you can also directly call `scripts/make`.
+In the rest of the documentation, we will use `poe` commands.

 See [Tasks](#tasks) to learn more.